A hierarchical resource-efficient deep policy gradient method for continuous-time optimal control problems: Introduction

-Here $W$ is a Brownian motion, $C$, $g$, $\mu$ and $\sigma$ are Lipschitz continuous functions on all arguments, and $\pi$ is a stochastic process in the set $\Uppi\neq\emptyset$ of admissible controls, which guarantee that \eqref{prob:control} is well defined and $-\infty<\inf_{\pi\in\Uppi}\mathfrak{J}(\pi)$.
-For a discussion on the admissibility of control, we refer the reader to \citet[Chapters I, III, and IV]{FS06}.
-A straightforward discretization of \eqref{prob:control} is given by
+Here $W$ is a Brownian motion, $L$, $g$, $\mu$ and $\sigma$ are Lipschitz continuous functions in all arguments, and $\pi$ is a stochastic process in the set $\Uppi\neq\emptyset$ of admissible policies (controls), which guarantees that \eqref{prob:control} is well defined and $-\infty<\inf_{\pi\in\Uppi}\mathfrak{J}(\pi)$.
+For a discussion on the admissibility of policies, we refer the reader to \cite[Chapters I, III, and IV]{FS06}.
+When dealing with a continuous-time problem, we would like to consider a fine time discretization of \eqref{prob:control}: